November 12-14th, 2021

 Learn history, culture, and movement from the festival's master instructors whose expertise spans across the African Diaspora

-Witness the final works of our first cohort from the Emerging Black Choreographers Incubator and works from our instructors during two virtual evening performances
+Witness the final works of our cohort from the Emerging Black Choreographers Incubator and works from visionary Black Choreographers during two hybrid evening performances

-Join us for a virtual dance party with DJ Kenstarr where there will also be an opportunity to buy "merch" and support our work!
+Join us for a hybrid dance party with DJ Kenstarr where there will also be an opportunity to buy "merch" and support our work!

 Hear from and chat with festival instructors regarding their work, research, inspirations and passions